 Throughout New York State, over three hundred active volunteer instructors are certified by OPRHP and offer snowmobile safety courses.
 Minimum requirements for becoming a certified instructor include taking the course as a student, submitting an application to OPRHP, and assisting a currently certified instructor in two safety courses.
+Anyone wishing to become a certified instructor should contact the OPRHP Snowmobile Unit using the contact information on the last page of this report.
 Individuals interested in taking a course should visit https://parks.ny.gov/recreation/snowmobiles/safety-courses.aspx to obtain a listing of courses offered throughout New York State.
-During the 2017-2018 season 122 courses were held and approximately 2,000 students received certification.
+During the 2018-2019 season 130 courses were held and approximately 2,000 students received certification.